pieewiee/docker-bind/README.md

 - Send a pull request with your awesome features and bug fixes
 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

-## Issues

-Before reporting your issue please try updating Docker to the latest version and check if it resolves the issue.
-Refer to the Docker [installation guide](https://docs.docker.com/installation) for instructions.

-SELinux users should try disabling SELinux using the command `setenforce 0` to see if it resolves the issue.

-If the above recommendations do not help then [report your issue](../../issues/new) along with the following information:

-- Output of the `docker version` and `docker info` commands
-- The `docker run` command or `docker-compose.yml` used to start the image.
-Mask out the sensitive bits.
-- Please state if you are using [Boot2Docker](http://www.boot2docker.io), [VirtualBox](https://www.virtualbox.org), etc.

 # Getting started

 ## Installation

-Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/sameersbn/bind) and is the recommended method of installation.
+Automated builds of the image are available on [Dockerhub](https://hub.docker.com/r/pieewiee/bind) and is the recommended method of installation.

-> **Note**: Builds are also available on [Quay.io](https://quay.io/repository/sameersbn/bind)

 ```bash
 docker pull pieewiee/bind:latest